Skip to main content

 What to Include in Your Arbitration Agreement — Quebec (Convention d'arbitrage)

-A comprehensive and legally valid Quebec Arbitration Agreement must include the following key elements to be enforceable under the CCQ and CPC:
+A thorough and legally valid Quebec Arbitration Agreement must include the following key elements to be enforceable under the CCQ and CPC:

 **Identification of Parties:** Full legal names, addresses, and business registration numbers of all parties to the arbitration agreement, and the identity and authority of signing representatives.